Ant-Man (Scott Lang): Hero

+Ant-Man works in a back-up Avengers team created when Helmut Zemo's Masters of Evil takes control of the Mansion and captures some of the current team.
+He helps Wasp defeat Absorbing Man and Titania when they attack a hospital in an attempt to kill a comatose Hercules.

-Lang was briefly hired by the Fantastic Four to serve as their technical consultant when Reed Richards was missing and presumed dead.
-It was during this period that Lang learned that Cassie had long since found out about his double life as a superhero.
-Lang later returned to form a temporary Fantastic Four with the Human Torch, She-Hulk, and Namorita when the other three were temporarily trapped in the Negative Zone.
+Lang is briefly hired by the Fantastic Four to serve as their technical consultant when Reed Richards is missing and presumed dead.
+During this period, Lang learns that Cassie had long since found out about his double life as a superhero.
+Lang later returns to form a temporary Fantastic Four with the Human Torch, She-Hulk, and Namorita when the other three members of the group are trapped in the Negative Zone.

-Lang played an important role in helping Mister Fantastic cure the Hulk, who was suffering from ALS; using a cure devised by the Leader, Lang shrank down to microscopic size, entered Hulk's genes, and replaced the damaged genes causing the disease with healthy genes taken from the corpse of Bruce Banner's father Brian Banner, the energy surge released when Hulk returned to human form integrating the new genes into Hulk's system and curing him.

-After his ex-wife Peggy Rae gained custody of their daughter, Lang accepted an offer to join the Avengers officially.
-His personality clashed immediately with fellow Avenger Jack of Hearts.
-However, in The Avengers vol. 3 #76, Jack helped save Cassie from a child-murderer, shortly before committing suicide by traveling into space with the murderer and exploding rather than return to the containment cells required to control his power.
+After his ex-wife Peggy Rae gains custody of Cassie, Lang accepts an offer to join the Avengers officially.
+His personality immediately clashes with fellow Avenger Jack of Hearts.
+Jack helps save Cassie from a child-murderer, shortly before committing suicide by traveling into space with the murderer and exploding rather than be confined to control his powers.

-He also appeared in the series Alias by Brian Michael Bendis, where he dated the leading character Jessica Jones, a former costumed superhero named Jewel who left that avocation to become a private investigator.

-He assists her in a matter with Mattie Franklin, one of the many female heroes to take the Spider-Woman name.
-Assisting the duo is S.H.I.E.L.D. agent Clay Quartermain.
-Purple Man uses his powers to make it seem as if Scott had been consumed by ants.

-"Death"
+Death and return

-When Jack of Hearts reappears on the grounds of Avengers Mansion in a zombified state, Scott Lang rushes to Jack, only for Jack to blow himself up, destroying much of the mansion and seemingly killing Scott.
-This Jack may have been some type of "apparition" created by an insane Scarlet Witch rather than the actual Jack of Hearts, starting the crisis known as Avengers Disassembled.
+When Jack of Hearts reappears on the grounds of Avengers Mansion in a zombified state, Scott Lang rushes to Jack, only for Jack to blow himself up, destroying much of the mansion and seemingly killing Lang.

-His daughter Cassie Lang subsequently takes the name Stature as a member of the Young Avengers, having apparently taken enough Pym particles over the years to enable Cassie to automatically grow and shrink in size whenever she wants.

-His Ant-Man helmet falls into Amadeus Cho's possession for a time with Cassie's blessing, choosing to focus on the insect mind-controlling abilities.